 The bad guy from Casino Royale, Le Chiffre played by Mads Mikkelsen also has a taste for quality and can be seen wearing a Longines Evidenza automatic Chronograph.

 Le Chiffre played by Mads Mikkelsen with his Longines Evidenza

 Quantum Of Solace (2008)

 The 22nd Bond movie, Daniel Craig's second and is a direct sequel to Casino Royale.
 James Bond for the whole movie wears a Planet Ocean Omega Co-Axial.

-Felix Leiter played by Jeffrey Wright makes a return to the franchise and he tries to show Bond a thing or two in quality watches.
+Felix Leiter played by Jeffrey Wright (Westworld) makes a return to the franchise and he tries to show Bond a thing or two in quality watches.
 Here he is wearing a Hamilton Khaki X-Wind.

 Felix Leiter played by Jeffrey Wright.
 The only actor to play the character twice in a row

 Skyfall is the 23rd movie in the franchise and the only Bond movie to make over $1 billion at the box office.
 The film sees the return of two famous characters, Q and Miss Moneypenny.
-The movie release coincided with the James Bond 50th anniversary which began with Dr. No (1962) James Bond seen here wearing his Omega Planet Ocean Co-Axial.
+The movie release coincided with the James Bond 50th Anniversary, which all began with Dr. No (1962) James Bond seen here wearing his Omega Planet Ocean Co-Axial.